 Protecting the Priceless Earth: Lessons from the Magdalene Stories speaks to the domination of women and the earth.
 It lifts up the story of Jesus and the Rich Person to illustrate how Jesus looked at her, loved her, and asked her to sell all that she possessed to follow him.
 The Good News is she didn't.
 Mary Magdalene remained faithful to the Cross. (pdf)Download

 Biofuels wild plants among the wheat is about inclusivity and moving beyond the dichotomy of good and evil.
-Jesus and Mary Magdalene exemplify the relationship between the Gospel parable of the wheat and the weeds.
-The orthodox and the non-orthodox challenge the other to seek new ways to be together, so that all may shine like the sun and give glory to God. (pdf)Download
+The question, Who was Mary Magdalene in the Bible? is key to understanding who Jesus is.
+Mary Magdalene and Jesus the Good Teacher exemplify the relationship between the Gospel parable of the wheat and the weeds to teach their disciples how to love their neighbours.
+The Jew and the Gentile, the male and the female, are one in Christ.
+Together they are the Christ because each challenge the worthiness of the other to seek new ways to be together, so that both they and their loved ones may shine like the sun and give glory to God. (pdf) (pdf)Download

 Living Our Faith- How Can We Go and Sin No More?
 Adultery can be like a toxic oil spill.
 Good people in Jesus' day brought forward a woman many say is Mary Magdalene caught in the act of adultery.
 Nicodemus a renowned teacher has been talking with Jesus at night.
 So he suggests that Jesus be brought in for questioning.
 An Affair, a toxic oil spill is brought to light. (pdf)Download